 Cost of Membership

-Greek organizations are self-sufficient and do not receive funding from the College.
+Greek organizations are self-sufficient and do not receive funding from the University.
 Chapters are encouraged to be transparent about financial obligations and educate members, as well as potential new members, on how semester dues and fees are allocated, which may include:

 - National headquarters and insurance fees